rancher/rancher-docs/docs/integrations-in-rancher/logging/custom-resource-configuration/flows-and-clusterflows.md

 title: Flows and ClusterFlows
 ---

-For the full details on configuring `Flows` and `ClusterFlows`, see the [Banzai Cloud Logging operator documentation.](https://banzaicloud.com/docs/one-eye/logging-operator/configuration/flow/).
+See the [Banzai Cloud Logging operator documentation](https://banzaicloud.com/docs/one-eye/logging-operator/configuration/flow/) for the full details on how to configure  `Flows` and `ClusterFlows`.

-For memory problems with the logging buffer, see [Rancher Integration with Logging Services: Troubleshooting](../../../pages-for-subheaders/logging.md#The-Logging-Buffer-Overloads-Pods).
+See [Rancher Integration with Logging Services: Troubleshooting](../../../pages-for-subheaders/logging.md#The-Logging-Buffer-Overloads-Pods) for how to resolve memory problems with the logging buffer.

 ## Flows